 UNODC seeks to improve the correction regimes in Somalia for two reasons.
 First, to ensure secure and humane imprisonment for those sentenced by local Somali courts.
 Second, improvement to the imprisonment regimes offers the possibility that those convicted of piracy in regional states may be transferred back to Somalia to serve their sentences.

-Refurbished gates and tower at Hargeisa Prison, Somaliland
+New female prison uniforms at Hargeisa Prison, Somaliland

 Objective Three: Fair and Efficient Trials in Somalia